-I do not believe that Mayor Hagerty’s recent statement about Harley Clarke suggesting conspiracy theories and opening the door to demolition is appropriate or consistent with the public process outlined below.
-It is not consistent with his statement in November 2017 that ELHG was the ‘the solution we [the City] need to rally around’.
-It would be one thing if the City had given ELHG the lease and 3-years to raise the capital, and the City enthusiastically supported the project, and then ELHG failed to raise the money.
+I do not believe that Mayor Stephen Hagerty’s recent statement about Harley Clarke suggesting conspiracy theories and opening the door to demolition is appropriate or consistent with the public process outlined below.
+It is not consistent with his statement in November 2017 that ELHG was “the solution we [the City] need to rally around.”
+It would be one thing if the City had given ELHG the lease and three years to raise the capital, and the City enthusiastically supported the project, and then ELHG failed to raise the money.
 But, this never happened.

-Here is a question I would like an answer to: Will the City approve the lease if ELHG shows up with more financial commitments?
+Here is an interesting question – Will the City approve the lease if ELHG shows up with substantial financial commitments?
 What amount is required to secure their approval of the lease?
 Will they give us the time to do that?

 An answer of YES and a clear indication of the dollar amount of commitments necessary for approval would be a strong statement of good faith and would show that the City is honoring the process they laid out.
 An answer of NO, would erode trust and faith in our governmental processes.

 Below is a useful timeline of events with additional detail:

 June 2015 – Harley Clarke Citizens Committee (chaired by Steve Hagerty) – The Committee did not reach a consensus.
 Each committee member submitted their own letter of recommendation.
 The Survey conducted by the Committee had the following results with associated scores: Non-profit partnership was the top choice (3.83 score); City owned and operated (3.74 score); demolish building (2.73); sell to a private business for hotel or event space (2.55 score); sell for senior housing (2.15 score).